espressif/esp-idf/docs/en/get-started/get-started-wrover-kit.rst

 Start Application Development
 -----------------------------

-Before powering up the ESP-WROVER-KIT, please make sure that the board has been received in good condition with no obvious signs of damage.
+Before powering up your ESP-WROVER-KIT, please make sure that the board is in good condition with no obvious signs of damage.

 Initial Setup